dmakvh/eureka/Configuring-Eureka.md

 ## Configuration

-The easiest way to configure Eureka client is by using the property files.
-By default, Eureka client searches for property files _eureka-client.properties_ in the _classpath_.
+The easiest way to configure Eureka client is by using property files.
+By default, Eureka client searches for the property file _eureka-client.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
 The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka client (without the _.properties_ suffix).
 Accordingly, the client also searches for _eureka-client-{test,prod}.properties._

 You can take a look at the examples [here](https://github.com/Netflix/eureka/tree/master/eureka-server/conf)  for default configurations.
 You can copy these configurations and edit for your need and place them in your class path.
-If you want to change the name of the properties file for some reason you can do so by specifying _-Deureka.client.props=<myprops>_  (without suffix) in the java commandline switch, where _<myprops>_ is the name of the property file to search for for.
+If you want to change the name of the properties file for some reason you can do so by specifying _-Deureka.client.props=<myprops>_  (without a suffix) in the java commandline switch, where _<myprops>_ is the name of the property file to search for for.

 The properties in the files explain what they are for.
-At the minimum the following things need to be configured
+At the minimum the following things need to be configured:
     <pre><code>
     Application Name (eureka.name)
     Application Port (eureka.port)